New Toyota Prius 2019: facelifted hybrid gets optional four-wheel drive

 Price and on-sale date

-The new 2019 Prius is set to arrive in UK showrooms this spring.
-Exact pricing and specification data will be released closer to its debut, but we do know that the entry-level model will have 15-inch covered wheels, the Toyota Touch 2 multimedia system, cloth upholstery.
-Toyota Safety Sense, dusk-sensing bi-LED headlights with automatic high beam, integrated fog lights, dual-zone automatic air-conditioning and a reversing camera.
+The new 2019 Prius arrived in UK showrooms this spring.
+Prices for the entry-level model start at £24,345: it comes with 15-inch covered wheels, the Toyota Touch 2 multimedia system, cloth upholstery, Toyota Safety Sense, dusk-sensing bi-LED headlights with automatic high beam, integrated fog lights, dual-zone automatic air-conditioning and a reversing camera.

-The mid-range model will build on that with a new 17-inch alloy wheel design with contrasting black and light grey finish.
+The mid-range model is builds on that with a new 17-inch alloy wheel design with contrasting black and light grey finish.
 It also comes with heated front seats, blind-spot monitoring and rear cross-traffic alert, as well as a leather-covered steering wheel and soft-touch trim on the upper door sections.